 Technical stuff, my equipment and why I am adicted to Canon .....

-Although I believe it doesn't really matter, what is between your eye and the object you are trying to bann on film or chip (if a certain level of quality is maintained, though), some people - and I count myself as one of them - are quite interested in technology, cameras, lenses and it's origination.
+Although I believe it doesn't really matter, what is between your eye and the object you are trying to bann on film or chip (if a certain level of quality is maintained, though), some people - and I count myself as one of them - are quite interested in technology and gear (did I mention I am an engineer???).

 I am focussed on Canon gear.
 Not because I contribute to much to the discussions like "Nikon versus Canon" - except to annoy a good friend using Nikon.
-I believe many brands are really good and there is no doubt you can produce perfect pictures with many systems.
+I believe many brands are really good and there is no doubt you can produce perfect pictures with all of them.

 Below you find my current inventory, it is a "living list" as I continously work on improving and extending it.

-The most-used 24-105 EF variant was in the same step replaced by the RF 24-105, and the lens adapters with adjust ring and polarizer added to adapt the existing EF lenses.
+Going mirrorless, the most-used 24-105 EF variant was replaced by the RF 24-105, and the lens adapters with adjust ring and polarizer added to adapt the existing EF lenses.

 Canon Speedlite 580 EXII